Canon EOS R6 Mark II

 Bestseller

-Image sensor format refers to the physical size of a camera's sensor, which plays a major role in image quality, depth of field, and low-light performance.
-Choosing the right sensor format affects the type of photos you can take, the size and weight of your camera, and what lenses are available for your needs.
+Image sensor format refers to the physical size of a camera's sensor, which affects image quality, field of view, and performance in different lighting conditions.
+Selecting the right sensor format is important because it influences depth of field, low-light capability, and the overall size and weight of the camera system.

 Full frame